Alabama Workers' Compensation Claims: Eligibility, Filing, and Appeals

 Your doctor may allow you to return to work while you are still recovering.
 The doctor may limit the type of work, or the amount of work, to that which is medically appropriate.
 If your doctor allows you to return to part-time or modified work, and your employer offers you such work, you must accept it.
 However, if your earnings are lower than what you previously made, you may be entitled to temporary partial disability (TPD) benefits.

-If your pay for part-time or modified work is less than your pre-injury earnings, TPD payments are typically two-thirds of the difference in your earnings.
+If your pay for part-time or modified work is less than your pre-injury earnings, TPD payments are two-thirds of the difference in your earnings, subject to the same maximum mentioned above.
 TPD is available until your doctor finds that you have reached MMI or for a period of up to 300 weeks, whichever occurs earlier.

 Permanent Partial Disability